Kamairicha - Organic Single Cultivars by Kourogi san

 Kyushu is a region famous for kamairicha production, especially Miyazaki prefecture where Kourogi san is based.
 He is an incredibly well respected tea farmer and producer who has specialised in organic growing for over 20 years, and is a household name associated with pan fried tea for those in the industry!
 Before training people to use machinery to pan fry tea, he always teaches them to do it by hand first, to fully understand the process.
 Kourogi san is also is contracted to grow tea in Hokkaido - the most northern part of Japan - which must be very difficult due to the cold climate!

-Notes for Kourogi san’s Single Cultivars:
+Notes for Kourogi san’s Single Cultivar Ichou Kamairicha:

 Hot brewing guide: